Selling to Procurement: How to Get to Yes Faster

 The final step is to outline the actions and dates that are necessary.
 If you understand the procurement process and the steps that are needed, you should have a work plan with activities and actions that you and the client need to take to get that agreement finalized.

-The final piece I'll leave you with about how to keep that opportunity from dying or getting stuck in procurement is—you just need to be tenacious in your follow-up.
-Be the first one responding, answering questions, and turning around agreements.
+Step 4: The final piece I'll leave you with about how to keep that opportunity from dying or getting stuck in procurement is—you just need to be tenacious in your follow-up.
+Be the first one to respond, answer questions, and turn around agreements.
 Be the first in line at every opportunity, and you'll be in a better position to go back and say, "Hey, where are we with this?
 What else can we do to keep this moving forward?"

 The last thing you want is for the client to be waiting for you to respond, and then somebody else gets in there and either closes the deal or distracts them from looking at your opportunity or your proposal.
 In conclusion, outline the process from proposal through closing.
 What needs to happen, what's the timeline, what are the key steps, what can you do; and more importantly, what are you expecting the customer to do?
 Once you have those agreements, you're in a better position to take control of that deal and get it closed on time.